 Virgin Media no longer refers to its services as cable broadband and instead is now calling it fibre optic broadband.
 The network technology Virgin uses for most of its network is Hybrid Fibre Coaxial or HFC.
 What that means, is that their cables up to the street cabinets are fibre, and then it uses coaxial cables to reach into homes.

 HFC is similar to the Fibre To The Cabinet, (FTTC) technology used by most Openreach network fibre broadband providers.
 Except in the case of FTTC, it’s an Openreach phone line which connects homes to the street cabinets.

 Virgin also uses FTTP or Fibre to the Premises in some places, though it's currently a very small percentage of the total network.
 FTTP is when only fibre cables are used to provide your broadband, meaning you can reach much faster speeds than even FTTC.
 Right now, it’s not available to all homes, but if it’s available in your area, it can be worth looking into.

 Virgin broadband checker

 For a definitive check, you need to use the Virgin Media Postcode Checker.
-They will have the most up to date records of where cable is laid and exactly who can connect.
-This is always the first part of the sign up process when choosing a Virgin Media broadband deal, so you'll know right away if Virgin is available in your area.
+This will have the most up-to-date records of where cable is available and precisely who can connect.
+This is always the first part of the sign-up process when choosing a Virgin Media broadband deal, so you'll know right away if Virgin is available in your area.